Queen Elizabeth Hospital Birmingham: Notable incidents

-A nurse at the hospital was suspended from the medical register in 2013 when a panel at the Nursing and Midwifery Council proved more than 70 charges of incompetency.
+A nurse at the hospital was suspended from the nursing register in 2013 when a panel at the Nursing and Midwifery Council proved more than 70 charges of incompetency.

 A surgeon used an argon beam machine to write his initials on the organs of the anaesthetised patients in 2013.

-In 2016 the death rate among patients receiving cardiac surgery was found to be above average for the nation.
-Among other criticisms it was suggested a bullying culture has prevented staff voicing concerns.
+In 2016 the death rate among patients receiving cardiac surgery was found to be above average for the country.
+Among other criticisms it was suggested a bullying culture had prevented staff voicing concerns.

 Performance

 As of October 2021 the Care Quality Commission rated the Queen Elizabeth Hospital overall as "requires improvement".

+Transport

+The hospital is served by the nearby University railway station on the Cross City Line.